SSI 2025 scientific program

 Confirmed invited speakers, 15-17 October

-Susanne Brix Pedersen, Technical University of Denmark, Denmark
+Susanne Brix, Technical University of Denmark, Denmark

 Nicolas Gaudenzio, INSERM, Toulouse, France